 Honey is a really healthy alternative compared to sugar or other types of sweet syrups that have flooded the market over the past years.
 It can be drizzled over pancakes, used to sweeten tea, and even great for some dessert recipes.
 It is also a superfood that has been used for medicinal purposes, and let’s not forget that it plays a huge role in the cosmetics and skincare industry as well.

 Bees are responsible for plant reproduction for a variety of different species, as they place a huge role in the life cycle of flowers and plants.
 Scientific evidence suggests that there are certain bees that have reached an evolution point where they pollinate one type of plant alone and coexist with it.

-Sadly, plenty of bees have disappeared in recent years because of factors that include pesticides, food source destruction, or disease.
+Sadly, plenty of bees have disappeared in recent years because of factors that include pesticides, food source destruction, disease, and colony collapse disorder.
 There has been plenty of fuss over the topic of needing more bees for the environment, as there is a chance that plants and crops will not survive in the long term if bees are not around to do their part.

 You’ve surely used at least one beeswax candle throughout your lifetime.
 But make no mistake, beeswax is not limited to the candle production.
 It is an ingredient used to make furniture wax, chewing gum, and even lip balm.